ari-hacks/terraform-study-guide/Objective 7/manage-state.md

 - You can omit certain arguments from the backend configuration.
 - This is done to avoid storing access keys or private data in the main configuration
 - adding the omitted arguments must be done during the initialization process by doing the following:
-  - Interactively  - If interact input is enabled it will as you for the required values
+  - Interactively  - If interact input is enabled it will ask you for the required values
   - File - ```terraform init -backend-config=PATH``` that contains the variables
   - Command-link key/value pairs - ```terraform init -backend-config="KEY=VALUE"``` **This isn't recommended for secret keys since CL flags can be stored in a history file.
 </p>